ULL-ESIT-PL/babel-learning/src/array-else/README.md

 # Adrian's `else` clause for Arrays and Objects

 You can find Adrian's current (2024-11-07) implementation of the `else` clause for Arrays and Objects in the [Adrian-tfg branch](https://github.com/ULL-ESIT-PL/babel-tanhauhau/tree/Adrian-tfg/packages/babel-parser) of the `ULL-ESIT-PL/babel-tanhauhau` repo.
+Warning: this is work in progress.
+These comments can be outdated.

 Here I am using the `adrianparser` and `adrianbabel` links to compile the code: